parklab-snu/parklab-snu.github.io/content/join/_index.md

 ## Graduate students

-If you are interested in joining our lab, please send me (sangwoopark@snu.ac.kr) your CV, transcript, and research interests (0.5 pages in either Korean or English).
+If you are interested in joining our lab, please send me (sangwoopark@snu.ac.kr) your CV, transcript, and research interests (1 page in either Korean or English).

 ## Undergraduate students

-If you are interested in joining our lab as an undergraduate intern, please send me (sangwoopark@snu.ac.kr) your CV, transcript, and a brief description of your research interests (either in Korean or English).
+If you are interested in joining our lab as an undergraduate intern, please send me (sangwoopark@snu.ac.kr) your CV, transcript, and research interests (0.5 pages in either Korean or English).
 You do not need an advanced background in mathematics or statistics as most of the relevant skills can be learned in the lab.
 Nonetheless, some basic knowledge in mathematics (calculus and linear algebra), statistics (regression), and programming (R) will be helpful.